Port of Hueneme, Ship-to-Shore Power Retrofit

 • Construction/installation of conduit supports (trapeze) under wharf

-• Testing and start-up of electrical system; duct bank trenching, asphalt concrete paving removal and replacement; utility relocation, demolition and construction; demolition and construction of associated civil and structural works
+• Testing and startup of electrical system; duct bank trenching, asphalt concrete paving removal and replacement; utility relocation, demolition and construction; and demolition and construction of associated civil and structural works

-• Removal of temporary BMP measures, fencing, K-Rail and debris collection measures
+• Removal of temporary BMP measures, fencing, K-rail barrier and debris collection measures

 Port of Hueneme, California